AmraniCh/vanilla-filemanager/README.md

-# filemanager-template
+# filemanager-template-vanilla

 # Introduction

-filemanager-template is a lightweight, cross-browser template written in HTML5 & vanilla javascript and sass without any dependencies and frameworks.
+filemanager-template is a simple filemanager template written in HTML5, vanilla javascript, and sass without any dependencies and frameworks.

 ![](https://user-images.githubusercontent.com/49124992/87870746-ec072e80-c9a2-11ea-8bd1-480d1050bee8.gif)